DOCA Documentation v2.10.0

 Update forward for entry direction is not supported.

-For the library API reference, refer to DOCA Flow and CT API documentation in the NVIDIA DOCA Library APIs.
+For the library API reference, refer to DOCA Flow and CT API documentation in the DOCA Library APIs.

 Note